 CORNWALL CENTRE ACTIVITIES

 Located on Alma Place, close the Train Station and main bus stops, the Cornish Studies Library at the Cornwall Centre will be open from 10:00am – 4:00pm.
-Visit the Library to discover fascinating facts about Cornwall and see the exhibition of photographs covering Cornwall’s Agricultural Past.
+Visit the Library to discover fascinating facts about Cornwall and see the exhibition by artist, Yvonne Carter, and photographs of Beautiful Buildings of Redruth.
 Also, drop in for children’s FREE craft sessions all day.

 MURDOCH HOUSE EXHBITIONS

-The theme for The Redruth Story Group Exhibition at Murdoch House on is “Visitations to Cornwall”.
+The theme for The Redruth Story Group Exhibition at Murdoch House on is “Medical History of Redruth”.
 It will be open from 10:00am - 4:00pm and homemade refreshments will be on sale throughout the day.
-As a precursor to the day, informal evening entertainment on Wednesday 12th June will start at 7:00pm – 9:00pm.
+As a precursor to the day, informal evening entertainment on Wednesday 11th June will start at 7:00pm – 9:00pm.
 Light refreshments will be available.

 Located at the top of Fore Street, the Chapel and Vestibule will be open from 10:00am – 4:00pm for sweet and savoury refreshments.
-There will also be stalls and games, and you are warmly invited to chat to old friends, and make new ones; come in and look around this wonderful building, or just sit quietly and relax for a while.
+There will also be a model exhibition including railways and other models, stalls and games, and you are warmly invited to chat to old friends, and make new ones; come in and look around this wonderful building, or just sit quietly and relax for a while.

 In addition to the main events above, make the short walk to ST ANDREWS CHURCH (near the public library) which is open from 10am onwards offering a bumper sale of toys, clothing and books, as well as light lunches and refreshments.
-Visit the STEAM TEAM in Alma Place and find out more about these impressive engines.
-Seek out REDRUTH AMATEUR RADIO DEMONSTRIONS at New Cut car park (to the rear of Wilkinson), and keep your eyes peeled to see if you can spot our new 6 foot tall mascot, TOLGUS THE LAMB!
+Visit the STEAM TEAM in Alma Place and find out more about these impressive engines and Murdoch Flyer.
+Seek out REDRUTH AMATEUR RADIO DEMONSTRIONS at Gweal An Top School, East End from 10 till 4pm, and keep your eyes peeled to see if you can spot our new 6 foot tall mascot, TOLGUS THE LAMB!